broadinstitute/HandLens/README.md

 (image: tensorflow.Tensor3D) => tensorflow.Scalar
 ```

-**image** is a basic TensorFlow.js tensor so writing new metrics should be a
+**image** is a basic TensorFlow.js tensor so writing new metrics should be an
 unexceptional process for anyone familiar with writing *n*-dimmensional array
 algorithms using software libraries like NumPy, PyTorch, or TensorFlow.
 The
 [TensorFlow.js API](https://js.tensorflow.org/api/latest/) website outlines the